Chandi: Iconography

-The dhyana sloka preceding the Middle episode of Devi Mahatmya the iconographic details are given.
-The Goddess is described as having vermilion complexion, eighteen arms bearing string of beads, battle axe, mace, arrow, thunderbolt, lotus, bow, water-pot, cudgel, lance, sword, shield, conch, bell, wine-cup, trident, noose and the discus (sudarsana).
+The dhyana sloka preceding the middle episode of Devi Mahatmya the iconographic details are given.
+The goddess is described as having vermilion complexion, and eighteen arms holding a rosary, battle axe, mace, bow, arrow, thunderbolt, lotus, water-pot, pestle, spear, sword, shield, noose, bell, wine-cup, trident, conch and the discus (sudarsana).
 She has a complexion of coral and is seated on a lotus.
 In some temples the images of Maha Kali, Maha Lakshmi, and Maha Saraswati are kept separately.
 The Goddess is also portrayed as four armed in many temples.